richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_BingMapsAPI.md

 This solution considers the following requirements:

 * "Our vehicular IoT devices capture GPS coordinates, but not elevation data"
-* "We want to enrich data to enhance machine learning models"
-* "As new data streams in, we want to enrich the stream with elevation data (based on the most granular possible GPS coordinates)"
+* "As new data streams in, we want to capture elevation (above sea level) for future reference"
-* "We want to query Elevation GPS coordinates to five decimal places {i.e., round coordinates with more than five decimal places}"
+* "We want to query Elevation GPS coordinates to nore more than five decimal places"
-* Bing Maps API documentation: "The maximum number of elevations returned in a request is 1024"

 ## Prerequisites
 This solution requires the following resources: